kalettuce/TeamUp/README.md

 ### Running

-This app is deployed live [here](https://team-up-de57f.web.app/).
+This app is deployed live at [team-up-de57f.web.app/](https://team-up-de57f.web.app/).
 Alternatively, you can run it locally using these steps:
 1. From the parent directory, navigate to the `team-up-app/` directory using `cd team-up-app`.
 2. Follow the **Build** instructions above to generate a development build.
 3. Run `npm start` to start the development server on `localhost:3000`.